ivebe/CyrLatConverter/README.md

 #### Transliterate just plain text value, no DOM object
 If you wish to transliterate just some text value instead of DOM object, you can call `getL2C` or `getC2L` methods.

+    //Make sure you initialized CyrLat object first,
+    //for example: var CyrLat = new CyrLatConverter().init();

     CyrLat.getC2L("Sample text in cyrillic");
     CyrLat.getL2C("Sample text in latin");